 - Request an official high school transcript to be mailed directly from the high school to the Office of Admissions.
 For applicants currently enrolled as seniors in high school, transcripts may be submitted containing information through the end of the junior year in order to establish provisional admittance.
 Upon graduation, a final transcript documenting the date of graduation must be forwarded to the WC Office of Admissions directly from the high school.
 Applicants are encouraged to secure the release of final transcripts before high school graduation.

 - Applicants will need to demonstrate a minimum grade point average (GPA) of 2.0 on a 4.0 scale.
-For applicants who can neither demonstrate a minimum 2.0 GPA nor a minimum ACT or SAT composite score, an ASSET exam will be administered by Williamson College.
+For applicants who cannot demonstrate a minimum grade point average (GPA) of 2.0 and a minimum ACT or SAT composite score, an ASSET exam will be administered by Williamson College.
 Applicants must pass exam with a satisfactory score.

 - Applicants who did not graduate from high school must present proof of high school equivalency; General Educational Development (GED) documentation indicating a minimum composite score of 45 may be submitted.